microsoft/vscode-docs/docs/getstarted/settings.md

   // Commit all changes when there are no staged changes.
   "git.enableSmartCommit": false,

-  // List of git repositories to ignore "git.ignoredRepositories": [],
+  // List of git repositories to ignore.
+  "git.ignoredRepositories": [],

   // Ignores the legacy Git warning.
   "git.ignoreLegacyWarning": false,

-  // Ignores the warning when there are too many changes in a repository "git.ignoreLimitWarning": false,
+  // Ignores the warning when there are too many changes in a repository.
+  "git.ignoreLimitWarning": false,

-  // Ignores the warning when Git is missing "git.ignoreMissingGitWarning": false,
+  // Ignores the warning when Git is missing.
+  "git.ignoreMissingGitWarning": false,

   // Controls when to show commit message input validation.